 The extensions are limited to those outlined above.

 Should you or your firm have questions regarding the amended MSRB requirements outlined in this notice, contact us at (619) 278-0020 to schedule a consultation.
-Our legal and compliance experts are standing by to help during this difficult time.
+Our compliance experts are standing by to help during this difficult time.